-Antique Desks for sale
+Roll Top Desks & Cylinder Desks for sale

 below are some fine examples that we have previously sold, so you can see the types we regularly have on offer –

-This delightful tambour fronted antique desk dates from around 1910 in the Edwardian period and is made from oak.
+This delightful tambour fronted antique desk dates from around 1910 in the Edwardian furniture period and is made from oak.
 The roll top is in an ‘S’ shape which when opened reveals an interior with two small drawers, several pigeon holes, letter racks and pen holders.
 It has a single drawer over the knee hole while the pedestal has two smaller drawers over a single deeper drawer, all with the original handles.
-The sides and back of the desk are panelled providing the option of placing it in the centre of the room if one desired.
-This beautiful and relatively small antique desk has aged to a medium dark shade of oak with a striking grain, good patina, is in very good condition and has been beautifully cleaned using a traditional form of wax finishing.
+The writing service is full of character after years of use in times when using pen and ink were the main way of recording events and communicating!

 Dated 1905, this Edwardian oak antique tambour front desk is a lovely quality.
 It displays a silver presentation plate describing how the desk was presented to a Mr Henry Robinson on behalf of India Mill’s of Stockport.
 At its height the mill employed around 1500 people in the cotton industry.
 This particular desk has a slatted tambour front top with an ‘Angus, London’ stamped working lock with key.
 The Edwardian desk has panelled sides and back so maybe placed in the centre of a room if so desired (it could be the perfect reception desk maybe?).

 S Shaped Edwardian Solid Oak Antique Roll Top Desk.

-Edwardian Oak Antique Roll Top Desk stamped Inglesants Of Leicester
+Edwardian Oak Antique Roll Top Desk stamped Inglesants Of Leicester.

 - Beautiful antique bureau,